 - Refrigerator: The refrigerator is workable if seeds are vacuum-sealed or in airtight containers.
 If you can avoid moisture buildup in the container, you can harbor the seeds for years.

 - Freezer: Freezing will save well-packaged seeds for a very long time.
 But, freezing is likely to rupture the seed cells.
 If you’re willing to lose some of the product, there’s no problem.

-Commercial farming, harvesting, and distribution is likely to user freezer processes for quality’s sake.
+Commercial farming, harvesting, and distribution will likely use freezer processes for quality’s sake.
 But, commercial freezing will also have been done with specialized equipment the average user won’t have access to.

 4. Oils and Concentrates: Concentrates appeal to the new cannabis demographic.
 They do not involve smoking and soothe a lot of the edges for those who have been flirting with cannabis use.
-On its own, they can be extremely THC potent, so using concentrates needs some coaching.
+On their own, they can be extremely THC-potent, so using concentrates needs some coaching.

 - Gloves are required because concentrates are very sticky.
 You want to avoid transferring oils and germs from your hand to the concentrate which is probably being processed for medical administration.